Sankara Eye Hospital: Expansion

 The Sankara Eye Hospital since its inception has now established 11 hospitals across the nation replicating the 80:20 model.

-Guntur, Andra Pradesh Sankara Eye Hospital, was established in the year 2004 (March).
+Guntur, Andhra Pradesh Sankara Eye Hospital, was established in the year 2004 (March).
 Built in over 4.35 acres land, the hospital is a 225 bed capacity facility.

 Krishnankoil, Tamil Nadu was inaugurated on February 4, 2004 by Sri.
 VijayKumar IAS, Collector of Ramanathapuram District and Sri Mohamed Aslam IAS, Collector of Virudhunagar District.
 Built in over 6.1 acres land, the hospital is a 225 bed capacity facility.